Vaishak0808/Inventory-Management-system/README.md

-# Inventory-Management-system
-Inventory management system
-This repository contains an Inventory Management System built using Django, Django REST Framework, and Redis for caching.
-It provides user authentication and item management functionalities.
 # Inventory Management System

 This repository is an Inventory Management System built using Django and Django REST Framework.
 The project includes JWT-based authentication, Redis caching for frequently accessed data, and various API endpoints for managing inventory items.